TylerTemp/SaintsField/README.md

 #### `ResizableTextArea` ####

-This `TextArea` will always grow it's height to fit the content. (minimal height is 3 rows).
+This `TextArea` will always grow its height to fit the content. (minimal height is 3 rows).

 Note: Unlike NaughtyAttributes, this does not have a text-wrap issue.